-There are few moments in life as exciting and anxiety inducing as the day you have your first child, but for Andrew Bailey and his wife, Amanda, things were a bit more complicated.
+There are few moments in life as exciting and anxiety-inducing as the day you have your first child, but for Andrew Bailey and his wife, Amanda, things were a bit more complicated.
 Amanda was home in Connecticut getting ready for her baby shower.
-Andrew, a pitcher for the Boston Red Sox, was in Seattle for an away game.
+Andrew, a pitcher for the Boston Red Sox at the time, was in Seattle for an away game.

 “You do your best to make plans, but there are some things in life you can't plan for,” Amanda says.
 “I was at 34 weeks, but our little girl decided to come early.”

 Andrew hopped a cross-country flight to be by Amanda’s side for the birth of their daughter, Theodora, known affectionately as Teddy.
 But for the Baileys, their journey was just beginning.

 Teddy was born with a tracheoesophageal fistula (TEF) as well as esophageal atresia (EA), two potentially life-threatening conditions for a newborn.
 The Baileys spent the next three weeks in the neonatal intensive care unit.

 At the end of this time, Teddy received a clean bill of health and was finally able to go home.
 Five days later, Amanda found Teddy in her crib; she wasn’t breathing.